eegsynth/eegsynth/doc/openbci.md

 We frequently make use of [OpenBCI](https://openbci.com) boards to record EEG (brain), ECG (heart) or EMG (muscle) signals.
 Although the boards are commercially available, they are mainly aimed at hackers/makers, very flexible and not so user-friendly.
 This documentation contains a short summary of the configuration we use.

+## Getting data into the EEGsynth

+We either use the compiled [openbci2ft](https://www.fieldtriptoolbox.org/development/realtime/openbci/) executable that is part of the FieldTrip software, or we use the OpenBCI graphical user interface with LSL combined with the [lsl2ft](../src/module/lsl2ft) module.

 ## Hardware overview

 The OpenBCI hardware comes in different varieties, and with different interfaces for data transfer.
 The main distinction is between the original 8-channel Cyton board and the 4-channel Ganglion board.
 The Cyton board can be extended to 16 channels using the Daisy module.
 Both the Cyton and Ganglion can be combined with the WiFi shield.